guillermo-carrasco/guillermo-carrasco.github.com/_posts/2015-03-15-about-motivation.md

 **1. Repetitive, mechanical or non-challenging tasks**

-There are times when on “has to do what he/she is told to”, or times where something just needs to get done, and it is something that you don’t get anything from.
+There are times when on "has to do what he/she is told to", or times where something just needs to get done, and it is something that you don’t get anything from.
 These situations really desperate me, but this is something we really have to deal with as grown up people ;-).
 If you’ve read the subtitle of my blog, you will understand this a little bit more.
 I **always** try to automate